Also born on this day, go figure

 [turning to break the fourth wall] that’s why I send my money to mission local and joe esk

-looks like we found the trail 2 ur moms house
+Looks like we found the trail 2 ur moms house

 I need to find a band to play with, picking up a guitar at home just gets junior’s attention and then breaks the impulse to pick up the instrument in the first place, like a dog or cat vectoring in on the one person who isn’t into one or the other (which is also me usually), or like a helicopter manager ignoring the headphones and full screen doc or IDE for a “hey, do you got a second?”